computorg/computorg.github.io/_pages/submit.md

-The  compiled  notebook  will  be generated  directly  in  the  github repository  via  a github  action  and  published,  if the  action  is successfull, to a gh-page.
+The  compiled  notebook  will  be generated  directly  in  the  github repository  via  a github  action  and  published,  if the  action  is successful, to a gh-page.
-A PDF can be then be submitted to    the   <a    href="https://computo.scholasticahq.com/for-authors" style="outline: none; border:  none;">Computo submission platform</a>, by means of the chrome print function.
+A PDF can then be submitted
+to    the   <a    href="https://computo.scholasticahq.com/for-authors" style="outline: none; border:  none;">Computo submission platform</a>,
+by means of the chrome print function.